jlbradley1844/jlbradley1844.github.io/_drafts/about-the-US-birth-rate.md

 unready for marriage or are considered unmarriageable by potential partners.

 The Baha'i Faith believes that the widening gap between poor and wealthy people is a serious problem.
+But also the problem is the attitude that marriage is reserved for "society's winners": those with not just a job, but a well-paying job, and a high-status one, not the jobs held by the sort of "necessary workers" that kept us afloat during the pandemic by doing jobs nobody else wants; the job that lets everyone know "you're successful and will remain so."
+As Shoghi Effendi's secretary once wrote on his
+behalf:

+>  [Young Baha'is]... should be advised, nay even encouraged, to contract
+>  marriage while still young and in full possession of their physical vigour.
+>  Economic factors, no doubt, are often a serious hindrance to early
+>  marriage, but in most cases are only an excuse, and as such should not
+>  be overstressed.

 Want more families?
 Allow people to form families.
 It's as simple as that.

 Now let's look at two of the reasons given by women as to why they can't have the families they want:

+* Difficulty finding a suitable marriage partner.
 * Getting married later than was desired
-* Difficulty finding a suitable marriage partner.

 These seem like cultural constraints, and given that, it is bewildering that cultural critics on various stripes have argued over blaming everything